Harrisonl/survey/README.md

 2. **Parser** -> Takes in two csv files and parsers them into a consumable data structure
 3. **Analyser** -> Takes this parsed data and analyses it, returning a results struct which can be easily displayed
 4. **ResultsViewer** -> Takes in a results struct and outputs the information in tables
 5. **State** -> Tracks the current state of the application.
-Currently has limited functionality but was put into the application in order cater for complex menu systems/options etc. if the application was to be extended
+Currently has limited functionality but was put into the application in order to cater for complex menu systems/options etc. if the application was to be extended
 6. **Cache** -> Used to store previously processed surveys to save the user having to reprocess them.

 ## Discussion